samiyounis1/Code-Paste/README.md

 -
 - 👀 I’m interested in programming , making and scripting games, and making animations
 -
-- 🌱 I’m currently learning HTML and want to learn js and python
+- 🌱 I’m currently learning HTML and im getting really good at it but want to learn js and python too.

 - 📫 (How to reach me) discord: samiakhi#1013

 - also sub to
 Servet Gulnaroglu